It was about 2:15 p.m when 3 of us checked in to our hotel in Port Blair. My thought has previously determined to visit Chidiya Tapu on the same day.

 Let me tell you that:

-Port Blair does not have traffic lights of red, green, yellow.
+Port Blair does not have traffic lights red, green, or yellow.
 However, Andaman still follows the old procedure, where a policeman stands in the middle of the road and directs the traffic.

 Accordingly, we decided to obey the following steps: